-Senior Ecological Consultant and team leader, Oliver Silver, shares a typical Monday as a team leader within the ecology side of Thomson Environmental Consultants.
+Senior Ecological Consultant and team leader, Oliver Silver (far right in the picture), shares a typical Monday as a team leader within the ecology side of Thomson Environmental Consultants.

 I’m more productive in the morning (when the office is quiet) so I’ve made a habit of getting in early.
 Many of us share this early bird approach at Thomson.
 Coffee first, then work.

 Senior Ecological Consultants at Thomson manage many different environmental projects simultaneously.
 Projects vary in complexity, scale, location, sector etc. and this means that no two solutions are ever the same.
 To succeed as an ecological consultant among this continually moving landscape, one must create a list as well as drink coffee or tea regularly.
 Make a list, prioritise the list, execute the list.

 Thomson holds a company-wide meeting, linking all offices via Skype every Monday at 10:00 am sharp.
 As a senior member of staff, I deliver exciting news from the preceding week and lay out the challenges and opportunities ahead for the Guildford Ecology team.
 Most weeks the team are out in the field using their protected species licences to investigate project sites and find protected animals.
 Roosting bats, breeding great crested newts and hibernating dormice are commonplace.

 Remember the list?
 The goal is to knock one big-ticket item off by now.
 This could include building a complex quotation, reviewing a protected species report, to authoring a European Protected Species Licence.
 The variety of ecological consultancy work keeps things interesting.